JonnyPS/new-website-test-environment/README.md

 - Uses gulp to:
   - Compile SCSS and dumps CSS into its own folder
+  - Compile ES6 JS and dumps ES5 JS into its own folder - uses Babel
   - Reload browsers on save using BrowserSync
 - Uses Bootstrap for a responsive framework